 Warren does the shows between shoeing horses for his regular customers and subbing for other farriers.
 "As much as we compete against each other, we help each other out.
 Your own way used to be a guarded secret around farriers and blacksmiths."
 Back at the Forge, Warren, who took classes at Peters Valley, makes ornamental items like candlesticks and wine racks.
 He wants people to know," It's not a dying art.
 There are not enough guys out there to meet the demand."

-Dick Sargent, department head of blacksmithing at Peters Valley, teaches and arranges classes in all aspects of blacksmithing knife making, architectural iron, house furniture, tool making, or pure art like sculpture.
+Dick Sargent, former department head of blacksmithing at Peters Valley, taught and arranged classes in all aspects of blacksmithing knife making, architectural iron, house furniture, tool making, or pure art like sculpture.
 But he is clear there are no classes in welding in the blacksmith studio.
 "We're here to teach forging, how to shape material, from modern and contemporary sculpture to traditional colonial hardware," he says.
 "I think there's a niche for everybody.
 When you study traditional stuff it's like studying art history.
 If you learn the basics of all traditional stuff, it can be applied to modern stuff."
+He has since moved on to the Adirondack Folk School

 Sargent and staff teach their students how to use the tools of the blacksmith trade.
 It's all hands on.
 "A lot of people who go to art school are taught a lot about design but not about tools and how to get there.
 Iron and steel sculpture is in a lull at the moment," says Sargent, who explains that in recent years art schools think that if they teach skills they are interfering with creativity.
 Not so at Peters Valley where teachers are chosen on a skill-based way of learning.